nvpro-samples/optix_prime_baking/README.md

 2) Download and install a recent version of [CMake](https://cmake.org)

+3) Linux only: download and install [GLFW](http://www.glfw.org/).

-3) Open CMake-gui (Windows) or ccmake (Linux):
+4) Open CMake-gui (Windows) or ccmake (Linux):
   - Source code to: /nvpro_ samples/build_all
   - Build folder: /nvpro_samples/build_all/build
   - Optional: toggle MODELS_DOWNLOAD_ENABLE to download extra scenes during the configure step.
   - Configure and select a compiler if prompted.
   - Generate

-4) Open the nvpro_samples.sln into Visual Studio, and Build All.
+5) Open the nvpro_samples.sln into Visual Studio, and Build All.
 On Linux, 'make' in the build directory.

-5) Select the optix_prime_baking sample as the Startup project in VS.
+6) Select the optix_prime_baking sample as the Startup project in VS.

-6) Click Run in VS, or run the 'nvpro_samples/bin_x64/optix_prime_baking' binary in Linux.
+7) Click Run in VS, or run the 'nvpro_samples/bin_x64/optix_prime_baking' binary in Linux.

 The sample is configured on the command line; use the "-h" flag to list options or check main.cpp.
 The options at the time the sample was created are shown below:
 ~~~